g0v-data/g0v-hackmd-archive/notes/TNt0Dx7ARLSvsIwI3dVDtw.md

 At this moment you are inside the project directory where you can start developing your application.

 ### Installing Required Dependencies
 Afterward, to present fireworks effects, we have to put another library.
-It is easier to use and customize than other libraries that are available but not used in this guide like `fireworks-js` and has most tutorials about it.
+It is easier to use and customize than other libraries that are available but not used in this guide like [fireworks-js](https://fireworks.js.org/) and has most tutorials about it.
 We chose to use `fireworks-js` library for this tutorial because of its simplicity and flexibility.
-You have the possibility of making different firework effects with parameters that can be changed as you wish with the help of this particular tool.
+You have the possibility of making different fireworks effects with parameters that can be changed as you wish with the help of this particular tool.

 You should install `fireworks-js` by entering the following text within your command-line interface (CLI):
 ```bash